 Digital mixers use parametric equalizers – which is a god-send for those who are used to a graphic equalizer with an analog system.
-Knowing the difference between the two types of equalizers is not important.
-All you need to know is that parametric allows for much more flexibility and in most cases is much better than a graphic equalizer.
+Parametric EQ allows for so much more flexibility.

 Considering it is one of the most popular digital mixers in churches today, I will use the Behringer X32 for all visuals in this post.
 However, the principles will translate to most digital mixers.

 There are several different types (or modes) of EQ available with a parametric equalizer:

 - High & Low Cut Filters allow you to completely cut the frequencies above or below a specific threshold.
 The low cut filter is most useful on vocals as you can cut out all the unnecessary low frequencies that cause popping, feedback and muddiness.

 - Shelving Filters allow you to boost or cut all frequencies over or under a specific threshold.
 This is similar to high & low cut filters except you have the freedom of choosing how much to cut or boost the frequencies (instead of cutting them out completely).